There is not much to see in my opinion. You should be done in four or five days tops.

 There are also several interesting markets to check out -- the usual tourist destinations of the Central Market and Russian Market are fun, but for a more unusual (and hectic) experience try the O'russey market.
 There are some other good bars and restaurants at St. 272 (off 51).
 The Master Suki Soup on top of the Sorya mall has a great view and is fun for a meal.

 You could also try the Nagaworld casino complex or one of the fancy hotel buffets.
 Don't miss some great cheap massages.

 I also highly recommend a day trip out to Phnom Tamao - the wildlife sanctuary.
 You will see amazing animals very close, including tigers and loads of bears, and it's a great cause.
 Almost all of the animals have been rescued from traffickers.
-(And they do a lot with little money.) almost 7 years ago
+(And they do a lot with little money.) about 7 years ago

 You should consider watching Cambodian Boxing (similar to Thai Boxing) at one of the television studios around the city.
 The fights take place on Friday evenings and weekends.
 Great way to experience the Khmer Culture.

 I have more info about Cambodian Boxing on my website: http://tinyurl.com/43z5nex

 I tweet about Cambodia, feel free to follow me on twitter @tropasiatravel

 Have a great time in Cambodia. about 7 years ago